TessGrass/laboration-2/README.md

 ```
 chart.js,
 chartjs-plugin-datalabels
 ```
- Chart.js - A simple and flexible chart npm package.<br>
+ Chart.js - A simple and flexible chart npm package [chartjs.org](https://www.chartjs.org/)<br>
  Chartjs-plugin-datalabels - adds different options to Chartjs.
 <br><br>

 ## **Installation**
+First, make sure that you have downloaded and installed Node.js and npm [nodejs.org](https://nodejs.org/en/download/)

-You can go to the repository by clicking this link [Link to Repo](https://github.com/TessGrass/laboration-2.git) or you can clone the repository directly by running the following command in the terminal.<br>The repo will be cloned down to which the terminal path points to:
+You can go to the repository by clicking here [Link to Repo](https://github.com/TessGrass/laboration-2.git), or you can clone the repository directly by running the following command in the terminal:

  ```
  git clone https://github.com/TessGrass/laboration-2.git
  ```

 Open the cloned repo with any IDE, for example Visual Studio Code.
 Use the package manager npm to install the module and it's dependencies.
 To install, simply type the following command in the terminal:
 ```bash
 npm install
 ```
-<br><br>

 ## **Overview**